nijo-tan/EE-Emerge-2020-LightFight/README.md

 LightFight is a two player competitive game that has users smashing buttons as fast as possible in a race to the finish.
 The game is centralized around a common "Control Light" that changes color randomly.
 Each user presses a corresponding button based on the color of the Control Light.
 Each time a user correctly presses a button they are awarded a point.
 Each time a user presses the incorrect button they lose a point.
 Correct button presses are Indicated by a flashing "Progress Light".
 Each Progress light remains on after a total of 5 correct presses.
 Once all of an individual's Progress Lights are lit the associated player wins.

 Our project was completed over the course of three quarters in EE-Emerge.
 The class is sponsored by Texas Instruments who has been a great supporter throughout our learning process.
-LightFight has been designed using the Texas Instruments MSP430 Microcontroller and Energia IDE.
+LightFight is designed using the Texas Instruments MSP430 Microcontroller and Energia IDE.

 We would also like to extend a special thank you to Sean Alling, EE-Emerge Teaching Assistant, whose instruction has been instrumental to our success.